Nursing home care is the most extensive care available outside of a hospital. A nursing home usually provides:

 - A hospital stay of three consecutive days and within a short time, usually 30 days, after leaving the hospital and skilled care is needed for the condition that required hospitalization.
 Among conditions that may qualify are a hip fracture, a stroke, or injuries from an accident;

-- The physician must certify that the patient requires skilled care, including nursing, physical, occupational, speech or respiratory therapies;
+- The physician must certify that the patient requires skilled care, including nursing, physical, occupational, speech or therapies;

 - The skilled nursing facility must be Medicare certified.